 I have an article in the current issue of SEN Magazine, entitled Can teachers recognise SEN in bright pupils.

-Before they were diagnosed, their infant school tried behavioural charts for Luca, and eventually, after I insisted, a literacy software programme for Giorgio.
+Before they were diagnosed, their infant school tried behavioural charts for the eldest, and eventually, after I insisted, a literacy software programme for the youngest.
 However, when you don't know why a child is experiencing problems in the first place, it's difficult to put the right help in place....

 To read the rest of the article, click here (SEN Magazine website)